 Why is this program needed?

-Cancer is a devastating disease and represents the second most common health problem our nation faces.
-The No. 1 killer of Americans is heart disease, and the fact is that the two diseases are intimately related.
+Cancer is a devastating disease and represents the second most common health problem in this country.
+The No. 1 killer of Americans is heart disease -- and these two diseases are intimately related.

-Studies have shown that 30% of all cancer patients will develop some cardiovascular complications due to their treatment?
+Studies have shown that 30 percent of all cancer patients will develop some cardiovascular complications from their treatment.

-Many of the chemo agents, such as anthracyclines, can cause some form of cardiac damage, which can be directly toxic to the heart muscle, or cause hypertension, glucose intolerance, or excessive fluid retention that can weaken the heart.
+Many of the chemo agents can cause some form of cardiac damage, which can be directly toxic to the heart muscle, or cause hypertension, glucose intolerance, or excessive fluid retention that can weaken the heart.

 Radiation of the chest can affect the heart and cause heart failure, arrhythmia, valve disease and even heart attacks.

 These effects can manifest early during treatment, or years later when everyone has assumed that the patient is clear of cancer problems.
 We have, at that time, substituted one disease for another, which is just as devastating.

 Why Lee Health?